Sunrise (Australian TV program): Special editions

 On 22 January 2013, Sunrise commenced at 3:00 am and concluded at 10:00 am to cover the inauguration of Barack Obama.
 Normal early morning programming did not air.
 On 29 January, Sunrise was extended to 11:00 am to cover flooding in southern Queensland and northern New South Wales.

 Following the birth of Prince George, Melissa Doyle fronted an extended edition of the program for two days, live from outside Buckingham Palace.
 David Koch and Samantha Armytage also appeared in a reduced role back in the studio.
 The extended version began at 5:00 am, replacing Sunrise Extra and the Early News, with Doyle also contributing reports to The Morning Show which began at its regular time of 9:00 am.

 On 9 August 2013 a special Sunrise edition of This Is Your Life aired throughout the program to farewell the outgoing Sunrise host Melissa Doyle.
 Throughout the program special guests including Dannii Minogue, Joe Hockey and then Prime Minister of Australia Kevin Rudd made a video message to farewell Mel.
 Seven West Media CEO Tim Worner and Kerry Stokes appeared paying tribute.
 Throughout the show the hashtag #farewellmel trended on Twitter.

 On 28 March 2017, Sunrise was extended to 1.00pm to cover Cyclone Debbie.

-On Friday 9 September 2022, after the announcement of the death of Her Majesty Queen Elizabeth II, an extended edition of Sunrise aired from 5:00am until 12 noon, with David Koch and Natalie Barr providing wall-to-wall coverage.
+On 9 September 2022, after the announcement of the death of Her Majesty Queen Elizabeth II, an extended edition of Sunrise aired from 5:00am until 12 noon, with David Koch and Natalie Barr providing wall-to-wall coverage.
 All on-air talent wore black, in line with royal protocol for national mourning, up to and including the late Queen's funeral on 19 September 2022.

+On 9 June 2023, Sunrise devoted the morning’s broadcast to farewelling David Koch after 21 years on the show.
+Colleagues including Natalie Barr, Edwina Bartholomew and Mark Beretta shared tributes, and Kochie’s family joined him on set for his final show.
+Seven West Media chairman Kerry Stokes and CEO James Warburton also appeared to acknowledge his impact on the network and Australian breakfast TV.

+On Monday 15 December 2025, after the Bondi terror attack at a Jewish Chanukah festival, Sunrise had rolling coverage in an extended edition which ran until midday with Natalie Barr reporting from the scene at Bondi Beach.